 Marking World Wetlands Day in India typically involves various public interest activities.
 Educational events, seminars, discussions, poster exhibitions, and promotional campaigns are conducted across different parts of the country.
 These activities aim at creating a better understanding of the value wetlands hold for humanity and our natural world.
 Importantly, the Indian government also hosts various initiatives promoting wetland conservation and sustainable management.
 World Wetlands Day is observed on February 2 each year, reiterating the country's commitment toward the conservation and wise use of its significant wetlands.

-Facts about World Wetlands Day
+Top 9 Facts for 2026 World Wetlands Day in India

 In the News and Trending in India for World Wetlands Day